rdagumampan/strategic-management-and-innovation-specialization/README.md

 - Tools: Core Competencies Model

 6. Position
 Positioning the organization in environment or among its competitors.
-For example, being cheapest, having most service centers, specialized in a niche group of customers and rated best in customer service.
+For example, being cheapest, being on hight end or luxury market, having most service centers, specialized in a niche group of customers and rated best in customer service.
 Tools: PEST Analysis, Value Chain Analysis, Porters Diamond Model

 8. Perspective
+Creating shared perspective of how inernal organization wih all its employees views itself.
+If position is looking externally, perspective is looking internally.
+For example, Apple "think different" to create culture and personality on making best products in mosyt innovative way.
+- Tools: Core Competencies Model,.
+Trompenaars Cultural Dimensions

 Resources:
 https://bigsynthesis.com/understandingaerospace/index.php/16-did-boeing-trick-airbus-into-the-a380-with-the-sonic-cruiser/